data4pass/ALPR-Indonesian-plate/README.md

 ## Usage
 `python Main.py -c directoryFileImage`  Calibrate camera and threshold.

 `python Main.py`  Use with camera.

 `python Main.py -i /path/to/image` Recognize an image.

 `python Main.py -v /path/to/video` Recognize a video.

 ## Retrain training data of classifications.txt and flattened_images.txt
 `python GenData.py -d /train_image/train2.png` Where `train2.png` is the image used for the training.

-Training will produce two outputs: `classifications.txt` and `flattened_images.txt`.
+The training will produce two outputs: `classifications.txt` and `flattened_images.txt`.

 Press `esc` to cancel and exit the training.